KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 **Significance:**
 Should the reverse be true, two grounded walk-cancel AA1s from Klee would allow you to switch characters immediately after the second without any downside.
 However, as it stands, players looking to maximize the benefit from the talent's Charged Attack buff will want to look for the proc before swapping, bringing two grounded AA1s closer in-line to - AA1 &gt; AA2 &gt; jump cancel combo.
 As for why you would want to swap characters frequently from Klee in the first place, that would be to set up reactions manually, or refresh Viridescent Venerer 4-Piece effect.
 A rotation could run something like this:

-* Klee AAs until Explosive Spark proc
+* Klee AAs until Explosive Spark proc;
-* Sucrose Swirl
+* Sucrose Swirl;
-* Swap to Cryo/Hydro unit and wait briefly for Pyro to elapse naturally due to the Swirl shortening its duration before proccing the aura element
+* Swap to Cryo/Hydro unit and wait briefly for Pyro to elapse naturally due to the Swirl shortening its duration before proccing the aura Element;
-* Klee Charged Attack
+* Klee Charged Attack;
 * Repeat.

 ### Klee A1 Bug